Gbemiga97/IAM_Portfolio/EntraID-SCIM-Provisioning-Integration/Lab.md

      }
      New-MgUser -BodyParameter $userParams
      ```
-     Run this script to simulate real workflows, then check Slack for changes.

 📸 Screenshot of configurations on user creation, user assignment to Slack, user licensing, and user deletion: